Emily Bronte

 Tom Sawyer Abroad – Mark Twain (1894)

-Tom Sawyer Abroad by Mark Twain follows Tom, Huck, and Jim on a thrilling hot air balloon journey across continents and adventures.
+Tom Sawyer Abroad by Mark Twain follows Tom, Huck, and Jim on a wild adventure across continents in a hot air balloon, blending humor and daring escapades.

 Jane Austen